Richard Casten: Career

 From 1967 to 1969, Casten was a postdoctoral research fellow at the Niels Bohr Institute of the University of Copenhagen.
 He was drawn to the institute due to his research in collective effects, and the two leading scientists of the field were Aage Bohr and Ben Mottelson, who were based there; Bohr and Mottelson would later win the Nobel Prize in Physics.
-In addition, the Niels Bohr Institute also based Russian physicist Vilen Strutinsky.
+In addition, the Niels Bohr Institute also housed Russian physicist Vilen Strutinsky.
 Casten learned Danish while in Denmark and recalled his research at the institute as being on "single particle, individual nucleon behavior".

 Casten went to the Los Alamos National Laboratory (LANL) for additional postdoctoral research from 1969 to 1971.
 Thereafter, he became a physicist at the Nuclear Structure Group of the Brookhaven National Laboratory from 1971 to 1981, then a senior scientist from 1981 to 1997.
 Casten was the group leader of the Nuclear Structure Group from 1981 to 1996.
 In 1995, he assumed a position as the director of the A. W. Wright Nuclear Structure Laboratory (WNSL) at Yale University and was made a professor of physics that same year.
 He stepped down as director of the laboratory in 2008.
 In the summer of 2011, WNSL's accelerator was shut down.

 Casten was a full professor at Yale until 2008, when he received the appointment as the university's D. Allan Bromley Professor of Physics.
 He served in that capacity until 2015, when he retired with emeritus status.
-As a professor, Casten taught graduate courses in introductory and advanced nuclear physics.
-He has been an associate editor for Physical Review C for experimental nuclear structure.
+As a professor, Casten taught graduate courses in introductory and advanced nuclear physics, and an undergraduate course for non-science majors entitled Physics in the World Around Us.
+He authored a textbook "Nuclear Structure from a Simple Perspective" (Oxford University Press, 1990, 2000) He has been an associate editor for Physical Review C for experimental nuclear structure.
 He held visiting positions at the Institut Laue–Langevin, at the University of Cologne's Institute for Nuclear Physics, at the CERN/ISOLDE facility, and at Stony Brook University.
-He chaired the United States Department of Energy's Nuclear Science Advisory Committee (NSAC) from 2003 to 2005, and was also chair of the American Physical Society's Division of Nuclear Physics (DNP) in 2008 and of the FRIB Science Advisory Committee from 2009 to 2012.
+He chaired the United States Department of Energy's and National Science Foundation's Nuclear Science Advisory Committee (NSAC) from 2003 to 2005, and served on four NSAC Long Range Planning Groups.
+He was chair of the American Physical Society's Division of Nuclear Physics (DNP) in 2008, and of several Steering Committees for an advanced exotic beam facility from 1989 through 2009 and of the FRIB Science Advisory Committee from 2009 to 2012.